CleverRaven/Cataclysm-DDA/doc/MAPGEN.md

 # 2.1 "rows":
 *required if "fill_ter" is unset*
 > Value: ([array]): 24 rows of 24 character lines.
 Each character is defined by "terrain" and optionally "furniture" below

+Other parts can be linked with this map, for example one can place things like a gaspump (with gasoline) or a toilet (with water) or items from an item group or fields at the square given by a character.

 Example: